Evan-Bertis-Sample/Evan-Bertis-Sample/README.md

   </a>
 </div>

-I'm a BS/MS student studying Computer Science at Northwestern University
+I'm a BS/MS student studying Computer Science at Northwestern University.
 * ⌨️ I love developing video games, creating software tools, and writing firmware.
 * 🚗 I am on Northwestern's Formula Team, where I work on the Data Aquisition Subteam.
 * 🎨 In my freetime, I enjoy creating art and powerlifting.